MorrellLAB/BAD_Mutations/Manual/Manual_v0.1.md

 <span>`BAD_Mutations` </span>contains five major subcommands: `setup`, `fetch`, `align`, `predict`, and `compile`.
 Both `setup` and `fetch` are meant to be run once, or very rarely.
 The `align` subcommand generates phylogenetic trees and multiple sequence alignments for input to the prediction scripts.
 The `predict` subcommand does the actual variant effect prediction.
 More information about how to run <span>`BAD_Mutations` </span>is available in the “Usage” section.

 Briefly, <span>`BAD_Mutations` </span>predicts deleterious variants using a sequence constraint approach.
-For a given query gene sequence and list of nonsynonmyous SNPs, a multiple sequence alignment among orthologues is produced, and the given codons are tested for conservation.
+For a given query gene sequence and list of nonsynonmyous SNPs, a multiple sequence alignment among homologues is produced, and the given codons are tested for conservation.
 Variants that alter a codon with a high degree of conservation are inferred to be deleterious.
 More details on the procedure in <span>`BAD_Mutations` </span>is available in the “Methods” section.

 Citation
 ========